mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

   </div>
 </div>

-Both users who are already part of the Company and new users whose have no access yet, can be added to a group.
+Both users who are already part of the Company and new users whose have no access yet can be added to a group.
 For the latter, the user must already be registered on the Platform.
-These users will receive an invitation to join the Company group.
+In this case, when added to the group, the user will receive an invitation email to join the Company.
 As long as a user is part of at least one group of a Company, this has access to the resources of that Company.
 :::info
-If the user does not exist in the Platform, please open a Service Request to invite it to register in the Platform.
+If the user does not exist on the Platform, please open a Service Request to invite it to register in the Platform.
 :::

 ### Editing a Group